3 Ways to Stay Grateful for the Joy of Food

-How did the apple get in the orchard?
-It grew on a tree, after a bee (or something else) pollinated the tree’s flowers.
+How did the apple get into the orchard?
+It grew on a tree after a bee (or something else) pollinated the tree’s flowers.

 How did the tree grow?
 It got energy from the soil and rain and sun.

-But where did the tree come from to begin with?
+But where did the tree come from?
 It grew from the seed of an apple – an apple just like the one you’re eating.